ChihoAtHUJI/coTest/README.md

 * Succeed running the dokerfile but couldn't do docker-compose.yml

-* Also tried to use Rspec to do the unit test.
+* Also tried to use Rspec to do the unit test.(model: done, controller: not done)
-* I have succeed to test the content model but not controller of the content.